-It’s no secret that fruit and vegetables are good for you because they are filled with many beneficial nutrients, but did you know that produce that is locally grown is even better for you than what you may typically find in the supermarket?
+It’s no secret that fruit and vegetables are good for you because of their many beneficial nutrients.
+But did you know that produce that is locally grown is even better for you than what you may typically find in the supermarket?
 Not just better for your overall health, but a local diet even has major benefits for your eyes.

-The fact that it is picked before it’s ripe and then sits for a period of time between being picked and making its way onto the store shelves for purchase decreases its nutritional value.
-While it is still nutritious to eat, you aren’t getting the full impact of nutrition that you would if you were eating the locally-grown variety.
+The fact that it sits for so long before making its way onto store shelves decreases its nutritional value.
+While it is still nutritious to eat, you aren’t getting the full nutritional impact that you would if you were eating the locally grown variety.

-While fruit and vegetables are essential for maintaining a healthy body, they are also essential for keeping your eyes and your vision healthy.
+We know fruit and vegetables are essential for maintaining a healthy body.
+But they are also essential for keeping your eyes healthy and reducing vision impairment.
 Incorporating fruit and vegetables into your daily diet can decrease your risk of developing eye and vision problems.
-Some of these common vision problems include glaucoma, cataracts, age-related macular degeneration, dry eyes, night blindness, and many others.
+Some of these common vision problems include glaucoma, cataracts, age-related macular degeneration, dry eyes, and night blindness.
 This is important for adults as well as children, since starting a nutritious diet early can prevent future problems.

 Beta-carotene – Found in carrots, spinach, butternut squash, kale, and sweet potatoes.
-Beta-carotenes help the eyes by reducing inflammation, improving dry eyes, and when combined with other nutrients such as zinc and vitamins C and E, it can help to reduce the risk for developing macular degeneration.
+Beta-carotenes help the eyes by reducing inflammation and improving dry eyes.
+When combined with other nutrients such as zinc and vitamins C and E, it can also help to reduce the risk for developing macular degeneration.

 Bioflavonoids – You can find bioflavonoids in citrus fruits like lemons and oranges, as well as in cherries, blueberries, and bilberries.
 Bioflavonoids help to protect against macular degeneration and cataracts.

 Lutein and Zeaxanthin – You’ll find a large source of these nutrients in squash, kale, spinach, collard greens, and turnip greens.
 These are also great for decreasing your risk of developing cataracts and macular degeneration.